jdarling/hyjack/readme.md

 and logging it.
 This is done using Async eachLimit with a top limit of 10.

 Really the important numbers above are the max response time.
-Without Hyjack this is stays 220ms and with Hyjack it stays around 330ms.
-For a worst case impact of about 110ms.
-These impacts are not seen very often.
-Usually when the STDOUT is being initialized or when it overflows thus forcing a clear.
-When output is piped to /dev/null or a noop function it seems to add about 40ms on the top side.
+Without Hyjack this stays around 140ms and with Hyjack it stays around 140ms.
+This isn't quite correct though, because while we don't impact the caller in version 0.1.x like we did in 0.0.x we still have overhead that is getting processed at some point.
+The overhead is moved out of cycle using process.nextTick to allow the system to complete any processing that it needs to.

+This results in an additional overhead of two new method calls, an Array join, and a closure creation for 0.1.x.
+On the test machine this adds at worst case an overhead to the call stack of 25 nanoseconds to queue up the handlers for later processing.

 Performance Notes
 =================